ImpostorKeanu/bl-bfg/docs/writing_modules.md

 }
 ```

-- `outcome` determines if authenitacation was successful.
+- `outcome` determines if authentication was successful.
 One of three
   integer values can be supplied:
   - `-1` - Authentication failed and should be retried.
   - `0`  - Bad credentials.